pierre-fromager/tac2020/README.md

 * Freelance interested in high and low level langages.
 * Involved into IoT projects on embeded systems (atmel, xtensa, arm... ) and others MCUs for data acquisition and modules control where synchronized threads are not optionals.
-* RTOS curious and FreeRTOS user.
+* RTOS curious, FreeRTOS user.

 ## Project